Police used shields to rescue baby during Phoenix standoff

 The second officer to arrive fired at Jones, who went back into the home, the statement said.

-Jones’ attempt to then flee by driving out of the garage was thwarted because a parked patrol patrol car blocked his vehicle, the police statement said.
-“When he was unsuccessful , he went back into the home.”

-During the ensuing barricade situation, a man whose identity hasn’t been released stepped out out of the front door, put a baby down and then surrendered to police, police said.
+During the ensuing barricade situation, a man whose identity hasn’t been released stepped out of the front door, put a baby down and then surrendered to police, police said.

 Officers then approached the front door to rescue the baby but Jones shot at them, wounding four with bullets as four others were struck by ricochets or shrapnel, police said.